 (1) Biographical information about the education and professional

-(2) For faculty members for whom scholarship is not expected for the appointment, an
+(2) Biographical information for other full-time faculty members for whom scholarship is not

 (3) A list of the adjunct faculty with the subjects taught,

 (4) Bibliography of faculty publications for the past five years, and

 (5) Faculty support (sabbatical policy, research assistance, research grants, and other types